cardbattler/cardbattler.github.io/_posts/2024-02-15-patch-notes-v0.5.7.markdown

 ## Art

 - Selene got most of her new vfx
-- Tophat and Mulberry got their new animations concluding our migration to the new animation system
+- Top Hat and Mulberry got their new animations concluding our migration to the new animation system
 - New map background concept art

 ## UI/UX